IEEE VGTC AWARD DESCRIPTIONS AND CRITERIA (VR & VIS)

+The IEEE VGTC Awards program is identical for the Virtual Reality and Visualization awards.
 The Virtual Reality awards recognize contributions in virtual, augmented, and mixed reality, and related fields.
 The Visualization awards recognize contributions in visualization, visual analytics, and related fields.

-IEEE VGTC Lifetime Achievement Award Criteria
+Lifetime Achievement Award

 The Lifetime Achievement Award is given to an individual to honor that person’s lifetime contribution to the field.
 There are multiple criteria that contribute to the Lifetime Achievement Award: